plex1/filemover/README.md

   - `filemover` is importable: run `python -c "import filemover; print(filemover.__file__)"`.
   - The extension's Python path setting points to the env where `filemover` is installed.
   - Your workspace folder is a proper repo root (imports are computed relative to this).
+  - In some cases you might want to activate autosave: `"files.autoSave": "afterDelay", "files.autoSaveDelay": 500`

 ## VS-Code extension development